 Ideally, those at risk should receive pre-exposure vaccination with three doses of rabies vaccine before travel.
 Both the 0, 3, 7, 365 (i.e. a fourth dose at 1 year) schedule and the 0, 7 and 21 day schedule can be given using either product, where there is less than four weeks before departure .

-Because of immunologic memory, intervals longer than those routinely recommended between vaccine doses do not generally impair the immunologic response .
+Due to immunologic memory, intervals longer than those routinely recommended between vaccine doses do not generally impair the immunologic response .
 Therefore, individuals who have previously received an interrupted or incomplete course of rabies vaccine, can resume and complete, rather than restart a vaccine course .
 Travellers should carry their vaccine records to show the health care professional managing post-exposure care.

 - Confirmed anaphylactic reaction to a previous dose of rabies vaccine or any component of the vaccine

 Post-vaccination serology (blood test)

-Post-vaccination serology, to determine the level of rabies neutralizing antibody is recommended for those who work in laboratories with the rabies vaccine, to determine optimal timing for booster doses.
-Serology can be considered for those at frequent risk to determine whether a booster at three to five years is required.
+Post-vaccination serology, to determine the level of rabies neutralising antibody is recommended for those who work in laboratories with the rabies vaccine, to determine optimal timing for booster doses.
+Serology can be considered to determine whether a booster at three to five years is required.
 Most travellers are at infrequent risk of rabies exposure and do not require serological testing.

-This includes treatment of the wound and detailed risk assessment to determine necessary post-exposure prophylaxis with rabies vaccine and in some circumstances human rabies immunoglobulin.
+This includes treatment of the wound and detailed risk assessment to determine necessary post-exposure treatment with rabies vaccine and in some circumstances human rabies immunoglobulin.
 Necessary details of the exposure incident to be considered are: